-Analysis of ideal gas turbine cycles.
-Principles of regeneration, reheat and intercooling.
-Thermodynamic analysis and performance of turbojet engines, ramjet engines and rocket motors.
-Rocket jet propellant systems.
-Dynamics of rocket propulsion free of gravity and air resistance.
+Analysis of low-temperature processes and equipment.
+Physical properties of structural and other materials used in producing, maintaining, and using low temperatures.
 683. (281.)
-Propulsion Systems for Spacecraft (3) Prerequisites: Engineering 436 and 501.

-The physical and chemical laws that govern the performance, selection and design of nonair-breathing propulsion systems for space applications.
+Propulsion Systems for Spacecraft (3) Prerequisites: Engineering 510 and Mechanical Engineering 450.
+The physical and chemical laws that govern the performance, selection and design of nonairbreathing propulsion systems for space applications.
 684. (284.)
-Theory of Turbomachines (3)

-Prerequisite: Engineering 380 or 538.
+Theory of Turbomachines (3) Prerequisite: Aerospace Engineering 301 or Mechanical Engineering 560.
 Application of the fundamental laws of fluid mechanics to the problems of energy transfer between fluid and rotor.
 Performance characteristics or turbomachines.
 Study of loss mechanisms.
-685. (285.)
-Direct Energy Conversion (3) Prerequisites: Engineering 536 or Mechanical Engineering 651, and Engineering 301.
-Application of physical and chemical laws to the analysis, design, and evaluation of various direct energy conversion systems.
-696. (296.)
+700. (200.)
+Seminar (1-3) Prerequisite: Consent of the graduate adviser and instructor.
+An intensive study in advanced mechanical engineering, topic to be announced in the class schedule.
+Maximum credit six units applicable on a master's degree.
+(Formerly numbered Engineering 796.
+(296.)
 Advanced Topics in Mechanical Engineering (2 or 3) Advanced study in the field of mechanical engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
-697. (297.)
-Research (1-3) Cr/NC Prerequisite: Consent of graduate adviser.
+797. (297.)
+Research (1-3) Cr/NC Prerequisite: Consent of gradute adviser.